Audience relevance may seem like a buzzword, but it’s not.

 To be relevant to an audience, brands must speak the same language.
 Use the exact words they use.
 Share a similar tone of voice.
 And above all, they share the same values.
 I just read the Prophet Brand Relevance Index.
 They surveyed 13,500 consumers in the US to determine which bands they can’t live without.

 And as you’d expect, brands like Apple, Spotify, Netflix, and Bose were all on this list.
 And the reason why is simple.
 They all have all amazing products and services.
 They drive value, utility, and an emotional connection with their customers.

-When I was about 14, I asked my mom to buy me a pair of Converse Weapons Basketball shoes for Christmas.
+When I was 14, I asked my mom to buy me a pair of Converse Weapons Basketball shoes for Christmas.
 They just came out in my favorite team’s color.
-I’m a huge Lakers fan, and Magic Johnson is one of my favorite players of all time.
-They were almost $100, but I desperately needed them.
-I was planning on trying out for the 8th-grade basketball team, and I remember telling myself that if I had those shoes, I’d be able to play, shoot and pass just like Magic himself.
+I’m a Lakers fan, and Magic Johnson is one of my favorite players of all time.
+They were almost $100, but I desperately wanted them.
+I was planning on trying out for the 8th-grade basketball team, and I remember telling myself that if I had those shoes, I’d be able to play, shoot and pass just like Magic.

-And this is exactly how Converse wanted me to feel at that young and vulnerable age of 14.
+And this is exactly how Converse wanted me to feel at the young age of 14.
 The is an emotional connection.
 That is how Converse was relevant to me growing up.
-It’s a part of my heritage, my history, my childhood.
+It’s a part of my heritage, history, and childhood.

 How do they become relevant to an audience?
 How do they become someone’s legacy?
 How do they drive a connection with consumers, and how do they become relevant to consumers’ everyday lives?

 The Economic Model of Audience Relevance in Marketing